A linear and nonlinear analysis of the shallow water equations and its impact on boundary conditions: Introduction

-Thus, the total energy and analysis of it for the SWEs act as a bridge between the classical energy method of Kreiss and Tadmor's entropy stability theory.
-We apply the energy method \cite{gustafsson1995time,kreiss1970,kreiss1989initial} and derive a bound of the total energy, which for the SWEs is a particular scaled version of the $L^2$ norm of the solution.
-In the following, we will demonstrate that the energy method is consistent with the mathematical entropy analysis, but also that it {provides additional information and guidance} with respect to boundary treatments for the nonlinear problem.
-Investigations into energy consistent boundary conditions for the {linearized} SWEs are many \cite{blayo2005,bristeau2001boundary,ghader2014,Mcdonald2002,oliger1978,shallowwaterbook}.
-The linear analysis leads to a well-posed linear initial boundary value problem \cite{ghader2014,oliger1978,shallowwaterbook}.
-These linear boundary conditions can then be applied to the nonlinear case \cite{ghader2014,verboom1984}.
-However, as we will show, there are situations where the linear analysis {cannot be applied} to the nonlinear case.
-Similar to the entropy analysis, linear boundary treatments do not necessarily provide an energy estimate for the nonlinear problem.
+We apply the energy method \cite{gustafsson1995time,kreiss1970,kreiss1989initial} and derive a bound for the total energy, which for the SWEs is a particular scaled version of the $L^2$ norm of the solution, based on a space and time-dependent weight matrix.
+It will be shown that the energy method is consistent with the mathematical entropy analysis, but also that it provides additional information, with respect to the boundary treatment.
+Investigations into energy stable boundary conditions for the linearized SWEs are many \cite{blayo2005,bristeau2001boundary,ghader2014,Mcdonald2002,oliger1978,shallowwaterbook} and leads to well-posed initial boundary value problems \cite{ghader2014,oliger1978,shallowwaterbook}.
+These linear boundary conditions are often applied in the nonlinear case \cite{ghader2014,verboom1984}.
+However, as we will show, the linear boundary treatments do not, in general, provide the correct minimal number of boundary conditions for the nonlinear shallow water problem.

-The paper is organized as follows: The SWEs are given in Sect.~\ref{sec:sw}.
-An estimate of the total energy for the shallow water system is provided in Sect.~\ref{sec:energyStab} using a minimal number of boundary conditions.
-In Sect.~\ref{sec:energyBCs}, we provide details, analysis, and discussion of the general open boundary conditions for the two-dimensional nonlinear SWEs in subcritical and supercritical flow regimes.
-In particular, we discuss the differences between the results from the linear energy analysis, the nonlinear energy analysis, and the entropy analysis.
-Concluding remarks are drawn in the final section.
+The paper is organized as follows: Various forms of the SWEs are presented in Section~\ref{sec:sw}. {A brief review of energy estimates as well as linear or nonlinear boundedness and well-posedness is provided in Section~\ref{sec:semibound}.} An estimate of the total energy and entropy for the shallow water system is provided in Section~\ref{sec:energyStab}.
+In Section~\ref{sec:energyBCs}, we provide details, analysis, and discussion of the general open boundary conditions for the two-dimensional nonlinear SWEs in inflow and outflow regimes.
+In particular, we discuss similarities and differences between the results from the linear analysis and the nonlinear one.
+Concluding remarks are drawn in Section~\ref{sec:conclusion}.